tgomesjuliana/ds-crossfit-games-competitions/readme.md

 3. **Exploratory Data Analysis**: Analyze variables statistically to gain insights.
 4. **Feature Engineering**: Create new columns with relevant data to enhance the model.
 5. **Model Building**: Develop, compare, and fine-tune machine learning models.
-6. **Model Productionization**: Deploy the model for production use.

 ### **Data Collection**
 Data was scraped from the official CrossFit Games website (https://games.crossfit.com/) to gather information about athletes and their performance in official competitions, including the Open, Quarterfinals, Semifinals, and Games, spanning the years 2021 to 2023.
 The data was acquired through API requests to the CrossFit Games API, utilizing specific endpoints and parameters for each year, competition, and gender.
 The received JSON responses were processed to extract relevant fields, which were then consolidated into two dataframes per year and competition.
 One dataframe contains athletes' information, overall score, and rank, while the other dataframe contains athletes' scores and rank per workout.